tracingsummit/tracingsummit.github.io/ts/2022/libpatch.md

 binaries from the architecture.
 Finally, it aims to be a common module for tools such as GDB, LTTng and uftrace, to help in their dynamic patching.

+## Biography
+Olivier Dion is a Master's student under the supervision of Michel Dagenais at Polytechnique Montréal.
+His research focus on dynamic instrumentation culminated in Libpatch.